Cape Otway Lighthouse

 The Beacon of Hope

-Charles La Trobe, the then superintendent of Port Phillip, who considered himself an amateur explorer, made three overland attempts at reaching Cape Otway before finding success in 1846 thanks to the help of Aborigines and settlers.
+Charles La Trobe, the then superintendent of Port Phillip, who considered himself an amateur explorer, made three overland attempts at reaching Cape Otway before finding success in 1846 thanks to the help of the local Indigenous people and settlers.

 After being defeated by impenetrable forests, rivers and deep ravines La Trobe knew his overland path was not suitable for transporting materials to build the lighthouse, but he was confident in the site he had chosen.